pinoyseoul/pinoyseoul-monitor/README.md

 ### Daily Summary Reports
 Every morning, the service sends a single, clean summary report to Google Chat, confirming the status of all monitored systems.
 This "all-clear" signal is a great way to start the day with confidence.

+### Motivational Quotes
+To boost team morale, the monitor now includes a "Quote of the Day" in the morning summary and a "Quote of the Night" in the evening listener report.
+These Korean-themed proverbs focus on productivity and success, adding a nice touch of inspiration to the automated reports.

 ---

 ## 3. Tech Stack